 Retention policy based on document creation date:

-You can set document retention period in a policy based on the date on which a document was created inside Docsvault.
+You can set the document retention period in a policy based on the date on which a document was created inside Docsvault.

 Retention policy based on Index Field Date:

-You can set the start date for a document retention period in a policy based on the date that is determined in index field at the time of profiling the document.
+You can set the start date for a document retention period in a policy based on the date that is determined in the index field at the time of profiling the document.

 Retention Automation also helps you change record series and corresponding retention date spontaneously when profile and base date index filed values are changed.

 Implementation of Docsvsult’s new Auto Retention Schedule greatly reduces manual work, improves efficiency, and assists in avoiding legal liability by automating retention compliance.